So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 With every new project that you tackle, there must be a plan.
 If you are building a house, you have a blueprint.
 You might be baking a cheesecake; there’s undoubtedly a recipe.

 If you are sewing a dress, you have a pattern.
-It will probably not go so well when you have never created something before without a plan.
+It may not go so well when you have never created something before without a plan.
 Imagine that dress?

 How to get started with a budget.